 Had you been born 200 years ago, you would have been consuming about 10 pounds of sugar per year.
 You also would have been eating considerably less flour.
 Today, the average person consumes about 150 pounds of sugar per year and nearly the same amount of flour.

-Think about it.
-We are eating about ½ pound of sugar and ½ pound of processed flour each and every day of the year!
+Think about it – that’s about ½ pound of sugar and ½ pound of processed flour per person, each and every day of the year!

 Sugar Affects The Brain Differently

 Sugar hits the brain much as an addictive drug would.
 The amount of sugar and flour we consume on a daily basis is what is making us fat and sick.
-This addictive response is why people overeat and it’s what causes you to go on eating binges.
+This addictive response is why people overeat and it’s what causes eating binges.

 What Creates The Addiction To Junk Food